Syndrome of subjective doubles: Presentation

-The following case describes a patient who was diagnosed with psychotic depression, bipolar disorder, and the syndrome of subjective doubles:
+The following case describes a patient who was diagnosed with psychotic depression, bipolar disorder, and syndrome of subjective doubles:

 Taken from Kamanitz et al., 1989:

 The following case describes a patient who has been diagnosed with schizoaffective disorder along with multiple delusional misidentification syndromes (subjective doubles, Capgras delusion, intermetamorphosis):

 Taken from Silva et al., 1994:

 The following case describes a patient who has been diagnosed with chronic paranoid schizophrenia and reverse subjective doubles:

 Taken from Vasavada and Masand, 1992:

 Causes

 Subjective doubles is commonly comorbid with other psychiatric illnesses, such as bipolar disorder or schizophrenia.
 The cause of the disorder is difficult to ascertain not only because of its rarity, but also due to the simultaneous presence of other disorders.
-While the physiological cause of the syndrome of subjective doubles has not been found, many hypotheses exist.
+While the physiological cause of syndrome of subjective doubles has not been found, many hypotheses exist.